xinghuasun/xinghuasun.github.io/_pages/about.md

 <img src='/images/directions.png' width = "900"><br/>

 Our research is primarily centered around the utilization of **Generative AI in Intelligent Networks**.
-The key objective is to explore <font color=green>"how the intelligent networks can support various AI-Generated Content (AIGC) services"</font>, and <font color=green>"how generative AI can improve the intelligent network performance, security, and reliability"</font>.
+The key objective is to explore <font color=green>"Network for AI: Unfold Intelligence by Horizontally Scaling It Across the Network."</font>, and <font color=green>"AI for Network: Specialize Intelligence by Vertically Optimizing It for Networks and Domain Systems."</font>.
 This involves exploring the integration of various networking methodologies:

 1. AI for Network:
    - Generative artificial intelligence and network optimization
+   - Network large AI models
    - Reinforcement learning and its applications in computer networking systems
-   - AI-enabled semantic communications
    - Human-centric AI for user-centric network design

 2. Network for AI:
    - Distributed training and inference of large AI models
+   - Connected large language models
    - Next-generation wireless transmission technologies
    - Edge intelligence